DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

 In words: given a prior distribution of probabilities that each commit in a sequence is the first bad commit, and another test result on a commit C<sub>j</sub>, compute the posterior distribution of those probabilities as follows.
-If the test passed at C<sub>j</sub>, multiply by (1-_p_) the probabilities of all C<sub>i</sub> for i ≤ j, to reflect that it has now become slightly less likely that any of these commits is the first bad one.
-In contrast, if the test failed on a commit C<sub>j</sub> then it has now become impossible for any earlier commit to be the first bad one, so sets to zero the probabilities of all commits C<sub>i</sub> for j < i.
-In the latter case there is in fact no need to multiply the remaining probabilities by _p_, as the above formula suggests, because they will need to be renormalized anyway.
+If the test passed at C<sub>j</sub> then multiply by (1-_p_) the probabilities of all C<sub>i</sub> for i ≤ j to reflect that it has now become slightly less likely that any of these commits is the first bad one.
+In contrast, if the test failed on a commit C<sub>j</sub> then it has now become impossible for any earlier commit to be the first bad one, so set to zero the probabilities of all commits C<sub>i</sub> for j < i.
+In the latter case there is in fact no need to multiply the remaining probabilities by _p_, as the above formula suggests, because we are only working up to proportionality and we must renormalize everything to sum to 1 to compute the true probabilities anyway.

 Doing this repeatedly for a sequence of test results yields a posterior probability distribution which reflects all the knowledge gathered from those test runs.
-The initial prior distribution is not particularly important, but a uniform distribution makes sense to me.
+The initial prior distribution is not particularly important, but a uniform distribution is easiest to implement so I suggest to use that.

 ### Testing the median

-Given such a probability distribution, it makes the most sense to do the next test run on the _median_ commit: the last commit C<sub>k</sub> such that ∑<sub>i≤k</sub> P<sub>i</sub> ≤ ½.
+Given such a probability distribution, it makes the most sense to do the next test run on the _median_ commit: the last commit C<sub>j</sub> such that ∑<sub>i<j</sub> P<sub>i</sub> < ½.
 Testing the median commit is optimal because its outcome (pass or fail) most evenly divides the remaining probability space, meaning it provides the expected maximum possible reduction in uncertainty about the location of the first bad commit.